NINAnor/NOFAInsert/docs/source/user-manual.rst

 ****************

-Before inserting data into `NOFA <https://github.com/NINAnor/NOFA/wiki>`__ database it is necessary to set up connection paramaters.
+Before inserting data into `NOFA <https://github.com/NINAnor/NOFA/wiki>`__ database it is necessary to set up connection parameters.

 .. todo::
    Add screenshot and description.